Rowing cycle: Propulsion and steering

 Some rowed vehicles use a stroke similar to a boat, in that force is used only when straightening the body, the drive portion of the stroke, not the recovery.
 Other rowed vehicles, mostly those that use linkages and crankshafts in their drive trains, use force in both straightening and bending the body.
 On most, the handlebars move; most also have moving footrests and some have a moving seat.

 The handle bars on some rowed vehicles travel on a semicircular path due to the handlebars being mounted to a fixed length lever pinned to the frame.
 Some attempt to simulate the more level stroke used in rowing a boat, for example Streetrower and Vogabike.
 The September 2007 issue of Velovision magazine claimed that Streetrower has "the most natural rowing action of any rowing vehicle to date".

-The Streetrower uses a steering system actuated by servos and controlled by the rider with a joy stick.
+The Streetrower uses a steering system actuated by servomechanisms and controlled by the rider with a joy stick.